 Your body absorbs alcohol more slowly when you have food in your stomach.
 Those who drink on an empty stomach will feel the effects of alcohol more quickly.
 A person who has not eaten will hit their peak blood alcohol level between 30 minutes and two hours after consumption, depending on the amount of alcohol consumed.

 Eating high protein foods, such as tofu or cheese, before or while drinking can slow the absorption of alcohol.

 Some drinks are stronger than others.
-According to the Division of Student Affairs at the University of Notre Dame, a single drink equals one of the following measurements:
+According to the Division of Student Affairs at the University of Notre Dame, a standard drink equals: